Raed16/HTH_Build/finding an interesting dataset/About_the_Data.md

 :-:|:-
 1 | What factors from a player's career influence their induction into the Hall of Fame the most ?
 2 | Is it better for a point guard to score more points or to get more assist ?
+3 | how many dog bites at 3 pm?